aowen87/VincePipeline/BRAT_README.txt

                           who are familiar with python and modular programming.

-        <analyzing.py>    This is the source cod for the second step
+        <analyzing.py>    This is the source code for the second step
                           in the bisulfite mapping.
 Again, this file should only be altered by those familiar with python and modularity.

         <mappedDupl>      IMPORTANT: This file must be named exactly
-                          as shown, and its contents must be as follows:
+                          as shown (that is, the text between the <> symbols), and its contents must be as follows:

                           ./BSmapped.txt